 Alberta’s headwaters are found in the mountains and foothills that line the province’s western border.
 This area is known as the Eastern Slopes.

-Our current efforts are focused on the Castle region, which houses the headwaters of the South Saskatchewan River; Kananaskis Country and the Ghost Watershed, which holds the unprotected portion of the Bow River’s headwaters; and the Bighorn region, where most of the North Saskatchewan River originates.
+Our current efforts are focused on the the Bighorn region, where most of the North Saskatchewan River originates, Kananaskis Country and the Ghost Watershed, which holds the unprotected portion of the Bow River’s headwaters; Livingstone-Porcupine Hills, an area that feeds the Old Man River; and the Castle region, which houses the headwaters of the South Saskatchewan River.

 90% of drinking water for Albertans comes from our Eastern Slopes.
 We have a responsibility to protect this treasured resource.